shajen/sdr-hub/README.md

 Scanner also allows you to record multiple transmissions simultaneously (if they are transmitted on the same band).
 For example, if one transmission is on `145.200` MHz and the other is on `145.600 MHz`, the scanner will record and save both!

 Scanner use [Soapy SDR](https://github.com/pothosware/SoapySDR) and [GNU Radio](https://github.com/gnuradio/gnuradio) to get data so it support all devices that are supported by `Soapy SDR`.
-Full list of supported devices [here](https://github.com/shajen/rtl-sdr-scanner-cpp/wiki/Supported-devices).
+Full list of supported devices/drivers [here](https://github.com/pothosware/SoapyOsmo/wiki).

 ## Web panel